saezlab/Sciacovelli_Dugourd_2021_paper/README.md

 # Sciacovelli_Dugourd_2021_paper

-code of theanalysis for the Sciacovelli_Dugourd_2021 manuscript.
+Code of the analysis for the Sciacovelli_Dugourd_2021 manuscript.

 Scripts are located in the scripts folder.